 Cross-sector Partnerships and Stakeholder Alignment

-One of the most pressing challenges in the Sacramento-San Joaquin Valley is the lack of coordinated partnerships among key sectors, including government, industry, academia, utilities, and community organizations.
+One of the most-pressing challenges in the Sacramento-San Joaquin Valley is the lack of coordinated partnerships among key sectors, including government, industry, academia, utilities, and community organizations.
 These sectors often operate in silos, resulting in fragmented innovation ecosystems and missed opportunities to leverage collective expertise and resources.
 This fragmentation is particularly detrimental in the Central Valley, where systemic underinvestment and geographic isolation exacerbate economic and environmental disparities.
 The California Energy, Power, and Innovation Collaborative (EPIC) seeks to address this challenge by synthesizing isolated efforts into a unified and comprehensive economic Engine.
 Through strategic cross-sector partnerships governed by the Executive Steering Committee, EPIC will maximize opportunities for equitable participation in the development of electrochemical technologies while driving immediate impacts on clean energy and transportation solutions.

-To achieve this vision, EPIC will establish a structured framework of Focus Groups, each aligned with specific domains critical to the success of the Engine.
+To achieve this vision, EPIC will use the structured Focus Group framework, each aligned with specific domains critical to the success of the Engine.
 These Focus Groups will include Innovation and Technology, Industry and Commercialization, Economic Development, Workforce Development, and Community Engagement.
 The Focus Groups will bring together representatives from organizations outlined in the organizational chart, including national laboratories like Lawrence Berkeley National Laboratory (LBNL) and industry leaders like CALSTART, as well as community-based organizations and economic development entities.
 Each group will focus on a distinct aspect of the innovation ecosystem, ensuring that solutions are inclusive, practical, and aligned with the region’s needs and opportunities.

 The Innovation and Technology Focus Group will bridge the gap between academic research and industry application.
-This group will include institutions like UC Berkeley and LBNL, alongside industry partners like CALSTART, to co-develop and deploy electrochemical solutions for energy storage, decarbonization, and transportation.
-By uniting technical expertise with commercialization pathways, this Focus Group will accelerate the development and market entry of cutting-edge technologies, ensuring that EPIC becomes a leader in clean energy innovation.
+This group will include UC Berkeley and LBNL, alongside industry partners like CALSTART, to co-develop and deploy electrochemical solutions for energy storage, materials and chemical recovery and synthesis, carbon capture and utilization, and transportation.
+By uniting core technical expertise with commercialization pathways, this Focus Group will accelerate the development and market entry of cutting-edge technologies, ensuring that EPIC becomes a leader in electrochemical technology innovation.

 The Industry and Commercialization Focus Group will align the needs of private sector partners, such as SMUD, PEM Motion, and 3C Capital Fund, with the Engine’s R&D priorities.
 This group will focus on scaling technologies for market readiness, addressing barriers to commercialization, and fostering investment in infrastructure such as testing and prototyping facilities.
 The group will ensure that innovations are deployed at scale and contribute to the region’s economic transformation by streamlining regulatory and market processes.
+The Industry and Commercialization Focus Group will include Dr. Jibran Zuberi (LBNL) who specializes in technoeconomic modeling of energy systems, focusing on industrial electrification, energy efficiency, and emissions reduction.
+We will evaluate the economic feasibility of electrochemical technologies, integrating technical performance data from the R&D team with cost analysis to set priorities for commercialization efforts and partnerships.

 The Economic Development Focus Group will involve partners like GO-Biz, the Greater Sacramento Economic Council (GSEC), and B3K Prosperity to create a favorable environment for attracting businesses and generating new opportunities.
 The group will work to align EPIC’s initiatives with California’s economic policies, ensuring that investments in clean energy and transportation directly benefit disadvantaged communities.
 Specific strategies will include tax incentives, public-private partnerships, and regional marketing campaigns to position the Central Valley as a hub for sustainable industries.